NikiforovAll/nikiforovall.github.io/_posts/2021-07-25-add-health-checks-to-aspnetcore.md

 layout: post
 title: How to add Health Checks to ASP.NET Core project.
 A coding story.
 categories: [  dotnet, aspnetcore, coding-stories ]
-tags: [ dotnet, aspnetcore, healthchecks, coding-stories, engx, csharp ]
+tags: [ dotnet, aspnetcore, coding-stories ]
 published: true
 shortinfo: A coding story (<a href="https://codingstories.io/">https://codingstories.io/</a>) that explains how to add health checks to ASP.NET Core project.
 fullview: false